Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Supplement Form

 Both products come in powder form with roughly the same scoop sizes.
-The important thing you always want to check with powder supplements is how easily they mix with water.
+Always check how easily powder supplements mix with water.

 Some pre-workouts we’ve tested over the years end up lumpy and disgusting to drink.